Surface Hygiene: Epidemic & Pandemic (S.H.E.P.) Blog – Post 1 of 4

 S.H.E.P. is the ICP Building Solutions Group (icpgroup.com) concept for healthy environments.
 S.H.E.P. is based on our experience, technology pedigree, and the irreplaceable expertise based on participation helping combat past pandemics.
 Focusing your plans based on the S.H.E.P. model will ensure that you are maximizing effectiveness while minimizing any potential risk from disinfectant usage, and that you are constantly evolving your plans to meet the inevitably invasive microbial factors that are beyond our day-to-day norm & that we have little or no control over.

-Surfaces are considered primary or secondary transmission vectors for the majority of (but not all) pathogenic microbes that comprise the group most likely to impact your people and facility (ref/link antimicrobial matrix?).
+Surfaces are considered primary or secondary transmission vectors for the majority of (but not all) pathogenic microbes that comprise the group most likely to impact your people and facility (view our antimicrobial disinfection efficacy matrix).
 Therefore, touchable surfaces should be a focal point of consideration when addressing protection plans for your facility.
 Disease experts refer to these surfaces as fomites, which is defined as any inanimate object that, when contaminated with or exposed to infectious agents, can transfer disease to a new host.
 These fomites include everything from clothing and utensils to things like furniture and fixtures.
 Surfaces can be contaminated a variety of ways including through airborne contaminants, and via touch.
 Note that surfaces can be fixed like a countertop, or mobile like a cart with a handle.
 Shared items present a range of disinfectant challenges of varied profile and porosity from plush toys to athletic mats.

 Humans touch their face, according to the Journal of Hospital Infection, on average 23 times per hour, with contact mostly to the skin, mouth, nose, and eyes.
 We also touch common objects or shared surfaces such as buttons, door handles, etc. approximately 3.3 times per hour, so surfaces are a crucial cause for consideration & concern.